Did Halley's Comet visit Jesus? Yes, but only in science fiction

 Fact and spin in the Christmas legend

 There is an element of fun in all of these stories about magical stars.
 I think the scientific story is even more inspiring.

 However, it comes with a warning.
 All the bits of fiction that Halley’s comet has gathered are rather self-serving.
 And that’s unfortunately true of the story in Matthew’s gospel.
 It is a story that blows a Christian trumpet, at the expense of the Jews and the expense of historical honesty.
 It is harmful; it has become part of a rationale of hatred of Jews that continues to our own time.

 Repairing this distortion, we should insist that the Jews are not a community that “killed their own Messiah”.
 The whole idea of Jesus being Messiah is opinion, not fact.
 And it’s important with comets, and many other issues as well, to clearly separate the fact from the spin.

 This is no trivial matter: Jerusalem is still a world hotspot for religious interpretations of history.
 A new outbreak of rocket fire has erupted this week as I write, between Hamas and Israel.
+Do the stars favour the Palestinians, the Jews or (looking at past battles) the Christians.
 We could do with a bit of science to give us perspective, history to warn us, and compassion to guide us.